dart-backend/angel3-guide/guides/dependency-injection.md

 ```

 ## In Routes and Controllers
-In Angel 2.0, by wrapping a function in a call to `ioc`, you can automatically
+In Angel, by wrapping a function in a call to `ioc`, you can automatically
 inject the dependencies of any route handler.

 ```dart